 A home occupation permit allows for a business to be conducted by a resident in his/her home.
 The business must be largely incidental to use of the premises as a dwelling.

 A home occupation permit is required for any occupation or profession carried on in a dwelling unit, with three exceptions.
 A permit is not necessary for:

-- a family, child, and/or adult care/home located in a residence; and
+- a family, child and/or adult care/home located in a residence.

 - a business conducted in a dwelling within a nonresidential land use district, where the resident chooses instead to meet all commercial development standards.